 Educational Technology Specialist Career Guide

 Educational technology specialists, also known as instructional technology specialists or EdTech specialists, collaborate with teachers and school administration to facilitate the use of technology in classrooms and the school as a whole.
 An educational technology specialist should be well-organized with proficiency in technology and an aptitude for teaching.
 With the increasing use of various technologies in schools, instructional technology specialists are rapidly becoming key participants in reshaping the learning process.
-This guide provides further information on what educational technology specialists do, how to become one, and salary and outlook information.
+This guide provides further information on what educational technology specialists do, how to become one, and their salary and job outlook.

 Educational Technology Specialist Job Description